2023 Candlelight Gala

-Nashua Police won first place at the Heroes Cup Hockey Tournament held in Marlborough in April 2017, raising $1725 for Heart Warrior Foundation.
+The Nashua Police hockey team won first place at the first annual Heroes Cup Hockey Tournament held in Marlborough, MA raising $1,725 for Heart Warrior Foundation.

 Thomas Sauvigne Memorial Scholarship

-Heart Warrior Foundation started the annual Thomas Sauvigne Memorial Scholarship in honor of Heart Angel Thomas Sauvigne.
-In 2018, the $1,000 scholarship was awarded to a high school student at Pelham New Hampshire High School who was pursuing a career in medicine.
+In 2018, the Heart Warrior Foundation started the annual Thomas Sauvigne Memorial Scholarship in honor of Heart Angel Thomas Sauvigne.
+This scholarship was designed for medical professionals at Boston Children's Hospital pursuing a higher degree in medicine.
+2020 RN Liz Sacco; 2021 RN Maggie Maloney; 2022 RN Meghan Walsh and RN Michael Greenlee

 Thomas Heilner Memorial Scholarship

-Heart Warrior Foundation created the annual Thomas Heilner Memorial Scholarship in honor of Heart Angel Thomas Heilner.
-In 2018, the $1,000 scholarship was awarded to a high school student at Ayer Massachusetts High School who was pursuing a career in medicine.
+In 2017, the Heart Warrior Foundation created the annual Thomas Heilner Memorial Scholarship in honor of Heart Angel Thomas Heilner.
+This scholarship was designed for students pursuing a higher degree in medicine.
+The scholarship is currently awarded yearly to a high school senior at Ayer Shirley Regional High School.

 Supporting families during the inpatient hospital setting is one of our main goals.
 Eating while your child is in the hospital is something that really starts to add up, especially since many CHD children require weeks to months of inpatient time.
-Thanks to our incredible donors we will be donating 60 meals to inpatient families on the cardiac unit!!
+At least 80 meals are donated yearly to inpatient families on the cardiac unit!!

-Heart Warrior Foundation throws quarterly cupcake parties on the cardiac unit at Boston Children's Hospital for inpatient families and staff!
+Heart Warrior Foundation hosts monthly cupcake parties on the cardiac unit at Boston Children's Hospital for inpatient families and staff!